daniel-muthukrishna/astrodash/README.md

 ## 4. Dependencies:
     Using pip will automatically install numpy, scipy, specutils, pyqtgraph, and tensorflow.

-    PyQt5
+    PyQt5 (This should be pre-installed with anaconda)

-        PyQt5 is only needed if you would like to use a graphical interface.
+        PyQt5 is only needed if you would like pythonto use a graphical interface.
 It is not available on pip.
         It can be installed with anaconda:
             "conda install pyqt"